 Mario Testino (1954)

 The Peruvian fashion photographer is known for his advertising campaigns for Gucci and Dolce & Gabbana as well as his Vanity Fair cover photos of Princess Diana.
 He began his relationship with photography by settling in an abandoned hospital near Trafalgar Square in London.
-At that time, he was offering to help budding models with their portfolios for just a few pounds.
+At that time, he was offering to help budding models with their portfolios for just a few dollars.
 His particularly keen photographic eye and his portrayal of models and their beauty quickly attracted the attention of creators and magazines of all kinds.
 Now considered one of the greats, he is particularly known for the nonchalance and naturalness that emanate from his images.

 Steven Meisel (1954)

 Steven Meisel began his career as an illustrator for stylist Roy Halston Frowick, drawing inspiration from Vogue or Harper’s Bazaar visuals for his drawings.
 After a few tries as a fashion editor, he became a photographer and was recruited by Seventeen magazine.
 He went on to collaborate with some of the greatest names in fashion before becoming the exclusive photographer to shoot the covers of Italian Vogue since 1988.
-His photographs stand out for the way he communicates his love of feminine beauty and the sensuality that radiates from them.
+His photographs stand out because he communicates his love of feminine beauty and the sensuality radiates from them.

 David Lachapelle (1963)

 The American David LaChapelle’s passion for photography passion started during his youth, after taking a photography of his mother.
-It was the great Andy Warhol who spotted his talent and gave him his first job as a photographer for the Interview Magazine.
+It was the great Andy Warhol who spotted his talent and gave him his first job as a photographer for Interview Magazine.
 The magazine profoundly changed his conception of photography.
 LaChapelle then decided that he wanted to work for fashion magazines.
 With this in mind, he embraced the Porno-chic style, which was very fashionable at the time.
 Luxury magazines loved it and LaChapelle’s work gained in popularity.
 His photographs stand out for his use of bright colors, extreme saturation and a careful staging of models, backgrounds and props, drawing inspiration from art history.
 In the early 2000s, he left the world of fashion to devote himself to art photography.